22Neves/devsite-docs/guides/checkout-api-orders/refunds-cancellations.en.md

 - **Account balance**: you must have sufficient balance available in your account to process the refund; otherwise, the transaction will not be completed.
 - **Processing the order in manual mode**: it will be possible to refund only a specific transaction, either partially or in full, but for the order to be fully refunded, it is necessary that **all transactions manually included** are completely reversed.

-To process full or partial refunds for a payment and to check the refunds made in your store, visit our API Reference and access the [API to Refund an order](/developers/en/reference/order/online-payments/refund/post).
+To process full or partial refunds for a payment and to check the refunds made in your store, visit our API Reference and access the endpoint [Refund an order :TagComponent{textTag="API"}](/developers/en/reference/order/online-payments/refund/post).

 ## Cancellations